Students are evaluated according to the following grading system:

 Graduate students are not eligible for academic renewal.

-A graduate student enrolled at the university shall be placed on academic probation at the end of a semester or summer session when his or her graduate cumulative UW grade point average in 4000-level or higher courses is below 3.0.
-Students who fail to bring their graduate GPA to 3.0 and remove themselves from probation after one semester or summer session will be suspended from the university.
-A suspended student may petition their academic program for reinstatement to the same degree program.
+A graduate student enrolled at the university will be placed on academic probation at the end of a semester or summer session when his or her graduate cumulative UW grade point average in 4000-level or higher courses is below 3.000.
+Students who fail to bring their graduate GPA to 3.000 and remove themselves from probation after one semester or summer session will be suspended from the university.
+A suspended student may petition his/her academic program for reinstatement to the same degree program.
 A reinstated student will be on probation and may be subject to other performance criteria as specified by the dean of the affected department.

 The above GPA requirement is considered to be a minimum requirement.
 Individual departments or programs may modify these minimum performance standards and establish department- or program-specific criteria for satisfactory academic progress.
 A graduate student may be dismissed from a degree program for lack of satisfactory academic progress, as determined by the department or program offering the degree.